dat-ecosystem-archive/docs/papers/sleep.md

 Each entry contains three objects:

-- Data Bitfield (1024 bytes) - 1 bit for for each data entry that you have synced (1 for every entry in `data`).
+- Data Bitfield (1024 bytes) - 1 bit for each data entry that you have synced (1 for every entry in `data`).
 - Tree Bitfield (2048 bytes) - 1 bit for every tree entry (all nodes in `tree`)
 - Bitfield Index (256 bytes) - This is an index of the Data Bitfield that makes it efficient to figure out which pieces of data are missing from the Data Bitfield without having to do a linear scan.

-The Data Bitfield is 1Kb somewhat arbitrarily, but the idea is that because most filesystems work in 4Kb chunk sizes, we can fit the Data, Tree and Index in less then 4Kb of data for efficient writes to the filesystem.
+The Data Bitfield is 1Kb somewhat arbitrarily, but the idea is that because most filesystems work in 4Kb chunk sizes, we can fit the Data, Tree and Index in less than 4Kb of data for efficient writes to the filesystem.
 The Tree and Index sizes are based on the Data size (the Tree has twice the entries as the Data, odd and even nodes vs just even nodes in `tree`, and Index is always 1/4th the size).

 To generate the Index, you take pairs of 2 bytes at a time from the Data Bitfield, check if all bits in the 2 bytes are the same, and generate 4 bits of Index metadata for every 2 bytes of Data (hence how 1024 bytes of Data ends up as 256 bytes of Index).